This post was contributed by Jared Cornell, Customer and Marketing Specialist at ProProfs.

 There is More to Digital Transformation than Technology

 - People fail to realize that digital transformation is not only about technology. but also about financial, cultural, and process readiness.
+Here are a few digital transformation examples in manufacturing to prove the point.

-Mixed responses to the Adoption of Artificial Intelligence
+Mixed Responses to the Adoption of Artificial Intelligence

 - 60% of people think AI alone cannot be trusted to make final decisions on an enterprise level.